What is an email newsletter?

 All you have to do from here is personalize your newsletter subscription form with CTA text, colors that match your brand, and all of the form fields that you want subscribers to fill out.

-Once you’ve personalized your form, it’s time to define the settings for subscribing:
+Once you’ve personalized your form, it’s time to choose from one of the three options for email subscriber confirmation:

 - No Confirmation: The contact is immediately added to the list without sending a confirmation email.